top of page

 Comparison of DatologyAI Retrieval-Optimized ViT-B/32 models to external ViT-B/32 models.
 External results are all obtained from the OpenCLIP repo.
 Ret Avg = mean Flickr and MSCOCO recall@1 (see How We Evaluate).

 Table 2: Comparison of DatologyAI Retrieval-Optimized ViT-B/32 models to external ViT-B/32 models.
 External results are all obtained from the OpenCLIP repo.
 Ret Avg = mean Flickr and MSCOCO recall@1 (see How We Evaluate).
+We note that there are ViT-B/32 models in the OpenCLIP repo that outperform the models we trained on DatologyAI-curated data (primarily those trained with 34B-sample training budgets and/or larger images sizes), but the core claim we aim to emphasize here is that DatologyAI-curated data are competitive with models trained with substantially larger batch sizes, more compute, and on much larger datasets.

 Training for 5.1B samples on our Retrieval-Optimized 1024M→205M dataset yields a mean retrieval recall@1 of 61.1% (see Table 2).
 This exceeds the performance of a QuickGELU ViT-B/32 trained on the well-curated MetaCLIP-2.5B for 12.8B samples (59.8% mean retrieval recall@1), and an xlm-roberta-base-ViT-B/32 trained for 13B samples on LAION-5B (59.6 mean retrieval recall@1).
 Not only are both of these external models trained on datasets 10-20x the size for 2.5x the training budget, but they also use improved model architectures and substantially larger batch sizes.